weiqichu/weiqichu.github.io/_pages/research.md

 ---
 layout: archive
-title: "Research Projects"
+title: "Research"
 permalink: /research/
 author_profile: true
 ---

+As an applied mathematician, I use mathematical tools to understand a broad range of scientific phenomena that can be addressed both analytically and computationally.
 My research interests include model reduction, network science, inference from data, and scientific computing.

 Model-reduction methods and multiscale modeling
 --